Alex Mart, CMT

 -->NOI Group Clinical Discussions on YouTube (great place to start and learn for free)!

-ASK ME ABOUT COACHES & THERAPISTS TOO!
+ASK ME ABOUT COACHES, THERAPISTS & COMPLIMENTARY THERAPIES!

 I also have a wonderful curated list of nervous system, trauma, somatic, and pain-education informed therapists and coaches I would be very happy to refer you to.
 Please just reach out.